xmarre/Copperminer/README.md

 ### 4chan Usage

 Enter `4chan` by itself to browse all boards, or paste any 4chan board or thread URL.
-Boards list their active threads and selecting a thread downloads all attached files (images, webms, mp4s).
+Double-click a board to list its active threads.
+Use the new **Back** button to return to the board list.
+Selecting a thread downloads all attached files (images, webms, mp4s) into a `4chan/<board>/<subject> (id)` folder structure.

 ## Limitations